Stephen Weaver MA (Oxon), BD (London), UKCP Registered

 Sexual diversity counselling provides a confidential, non-judgmental and friendly space in which in which you can feel safe and secure when discussing your feelings.

-I have worked extensively with lgbt clients, including five years as HIV/Gay Men's Sexual Health Counsellor at PACE and I am a Member of the Directory of Pink Therapy.
+I have worked extensively with gender, sex and relationship diversity Issues, including five years as HIV/Gay Men's Sexual Health Counsellor at PACE and I am a Member of the Directory of Pink Therapy.

 Training, qualifications & experience

 2019 Experiential Dreamwork weekend (Dream Research Institute,CCPE, London)